Build Your Own Arcade Controls Forum

 Anakin

 so are the 360 buttons digital or analog?
 I just always assumed they were analog buttons.
 If you could post more info on hacking it I would really appreciate it.
 You just got me falling in love with playing high def fighting games and xbox live arcade in a brand new cab!!!
-DAMN YOU!!!!!
-Talking to you is like banging your head against a wall!
-Tongue
+DAMN YOU!!!!! :banghead: :P

 Bountyhunterinc

 so are the 360 buttons digital or analog?
 I just always assumed they were analog buttons.
 If you could post more info on hacking it I would really appreciate it.
 You just got me falling in love with playing high def fighting games and xbox live arcade in a brand new cab!!!
-DAMN YOU!!!!!
-Talking to you is like banging your head against a wall!
-Tongue
+DAMN YOU!!!!! :banghead: :P

 Yes lol.
 You can do it!
 The Dpad, A B X Y and L and R shoulder, Select, Start, and Guide are all digital.
 You can work them using NO switch.
 I use Happ switches.